1. The birth of the solar system

 The solar nebula hypothesis

 Painting by William HartmannIt might be argued that science and theology are complementary, with the creation account simply revealing those things which we cannot discover by human reason.
 But human reason recognises no limits.
-Philosophy, including natural philosophy or what we now call science, is the practice of asking fundamental questions independently of authority, and the presumption is that the solar system formed naturally; otherwise, reason, it is feared, would have no role to play.
-For want of any gradualistic alternative, that entails some version of the nebula hypothesis, the gradual emergence of form from a state of chaos.
+Philosophy, including natural philosophy or what we is now termed science (meaning ‘knowledge’, a step up from philosophy), is the practice of asking fundamental questions independently of authority, and the presumption is that the solar system formed unaided; otherwise, reason, it is feared, would have no role to play.
+For want of any gradualistic alternative, naturalism entails some version of the nebula hypothesis, the gradual emergence of form from a state of chaos.
 Thus already in the 17th century René Descartes proposed that the Sun and planets condensed from a contracting vortex of particles.
-In the 18th Immanuel Kant proposed a cloud of aggregating particles, and around the turn of the century Pierre-Simon Laplace enhanced the idea’s credibility by fusing it with celestial mechanics.
+In the 18th Immanuel Kant – another renowned philosopher – proposed a cloud of aggregating particles, and around the turn of the century Pierre-Simon Laplace enhanced the credibility of the concept by fusing it with celestial mechanics.
 Laplace claimed to be able to account for the motions of the planets without having to postulate that the Creator periodically intervened to restore order.
 As he famously said to Bonaparte, “I have no need of that hypothesis.”
 Scientific explanations of phenomena had to be based on the laws and properties of nature.

 Yet astrophysics is never entirely divorced from metaphysics.
 God as Creator is excluded not merely because science must consider natural explanations first, but de rigeur.
-NASA scientists believe that they might find unintelligent life on Mars or Jupiter’s moon Europa, because ‘life’ for them is merely atoms (and because hyping up the possibility helps to get funding).
+NASA scientists believe that they might find unintelligent life on Mars or Jupiter’s moon Europa, because ‘life’ for them is merely atoms (and because hyping up the possibility helps get funding).
+The idea does not therefore rank as a superstition.
 Kant thought that Jupiter and Saturn might be inhabited by creatures more intelligent than human beings.
 More presciently he postulated that the tiny ‘nebulae’ observable through telescopes were ‘systems of many stars’, galaxies much like the Milky Way.

 Despite the vast amount of information gathered about the solar system in recent decades, the basic picture of how it began remains unchanged.
 Initially there was a rotating molecular cloud of dust and gas.
 The ‘dust’ was a mixture of silicates, hydrocarbons and ices, the gas mostly hydrogen and helium.
 Over time collisions averaged out the vertical motions and flattened the particles into a disc.
 As gravity drew matter inwards, most of the cloud condensed into a central orb.
 Gravitational energy turned into heat, intense enough eventually for nuclear fusion to be initiated.
 In the disc other matter clumped into progressively larger units, eventually amalgamating to form planets.

-The eight planets of the Solar System, from Mercury top left to Neptune bottom left, plus the Moon top right.The planets can be divided into three types according to composition: the rocky or terrestrial planets Mercury, Venus, Earth and Mars, the mainly gaseous planets Jupiter and Saturn, and the so-called icy planets Uranus and Neptune.
-Because temperature increases with pressure, the latter two in fact consist mostly of hot, dense fluids, whether water or also other hydrogen compounds (Helled & Fortney 2020).
+The eight planets of the Solar System, from Mercury top left to Neptune bottom left, plus the Moon top right.The planets are divided into three types according to composition: the rocky or terrestrial planets Mercury, Venus, Earth and Mars, the mainly gaseous planets Jupiter and Saturn, and the so-called icy planets Uranus and Neptune.
+In fact, because temperature increases with pressure, the hydrogen and hydrogen compounds of the latter two consist mostly of hot, dense fluids (Helled & Fortney 2020).
+They also, like Jupiter and Saturn, contain large amounts of rock.

-Further out is the host of truly icy ‘Trans-Neptunian objects’ (TNOs) making up the Kuiper Belt.
+Beyond Neptune is the Kuiper Belt, a region of small diffuse bodies with stable orbits between 30 and 55 AU from the Sun.
 The Kuiper Belt was only discovered in 1992 but is a major component of the solar system.
 Pluto, its most famous member, was discovered in 1930.
 In 2006 it was demoted to dwarf planet status, since its diameter was only two thirds that of Earth’s Moon and its gravity too weak to clear its orbital neighbourhood of other large bodies.
 That same year the New Horizons probe was launched to take a closer look.
 It reached Pluto in 2015, determining its composition to be about one third water ice and two thirds rock.
-In view of its small size and remoteness (its surface temperature is -220?), Pluto was believed to have lost its heat shortly after formation.
+Temperature at the surface is -220°.
+In view of its small size and remoteness, Pluto was believed to have lost its heat shortly after formation.
 Modelling, however, indicates that 40 to 80 km beneath the surface the water is saline liquid (McGovern & Nguyen 2024).

-Asteroids (‘star-like’ bodies, from the Greek word aster) are scattered all over the solar system, system.
-Between Earth and Mars there are more than 10,000 with a diameter over 140 metres, known as Near-Earth Objects; at least 900 exceed 1 km in size.
-Asteroids in the main belt between Mars and Jupiter, being further away, are more difficult to count, but those above 1 km number probably at least a million.
-Near-Earth asteroids are thought to have originated in the main belt and drifted over.
+Asteroids (‘star-like’ bodies, from the Greek word aster) are scattered all over the solar system.
+The main asteroid belt (so called) lies between Mars and Jupiter, with those above 1 km numbering at least a million.
+Near-Earth asteroids orbit between Mars and Venus and are smaller on average, having drifted over from the main belt.
+Those above 140 m in diameter number more than 10,000; at least 900 exceed 1 km.
 There are also irregularly orbiting asteroids called centaurs between Jupiter and Neptune and countless TNOs between Neptune and the edge of the solar system.
 A few of the centaurs and some of Neptune’s moons may have been disturbed from orbits originally in the Kuiper Belt.
 Over time some drifted further across towards Jupiter.
-This is the explanation for the arrival of comets in the inner part of the solar system: they are TNOs drawn in from the Kuiper Belt and beyond.
+This is the explanation for the arrival of comets in the inner part of the solar system: they are ‘Trans-Neptunian Objects’ (TNOs) drawn in from the Kuiper Belt and from the poorly known Scattered Disc beyond that.
+‘Disc’ is a misnomer, since many of the orbits are scattered at high angles to the ecliptic.
+The two regions overlap, and enclose a space far greater than that containing the planets.

 Mass problems – either too little or too much